-- (b) The weight of the rucksack for all graded foot marches will be 35 lbs. (dry weight).
-Failure to meet the rucksack weight standard or finish with all required equipment will result in an event failure. - (c) The uniform for all foot marches is ACU with boots, field load carrier (FLC), water source, and rucksack.
+(b) The weight of the rucksack for all graded foot marches will be 35 lbs. (dry weight).
+Failure to meet the rucksack weight standard or finish with all required equipment will result in an event failure.

+(c) The uniform for all foot marches is ACU with boots, field load carrier (FLC), water source, and rucksack.
 Company Commanders can modify the uniform based on their risk assessment.
-(FM2 & FM3 will include the M4 as part of the uniform) - (d) For all foot marches, if a Candidate falls more than 10 meters behind the rear of their assigned formation, they will continue dismounted movement but be considered a fall-out.
+(FM2 & FM3 will include the M4 as part of the uniform)

+(d) For all foot marches, if a Candidate falls more than 10 meters behind the rear of their assigned formation, they will continue dismounted movement but be considered a fall-out.
 If a Candidate fails to meet the foot march standards, they will be afforded a re-test.
 Only one re-test is authorized per foot march and will be administered no earlier than 72 hours following the failed attempt.
 Failure of the 12-mile foot march re-test will result in a recycle.
-Failure of all other foot marches will result in a negative Spot report. - (3) Army Combat Fitness Test (ACFT).
-Students and cadre will ensure all DA 705 forms are fully completed and filed within student counseling packets. - (a) Class-Up ACFT. - (i) Candidates are required to take a Class-Up ACFT to secure a slot on the course. - (ii) In the event that there are more students than available slots in the class due to recycles or other circumstances; Candidate will be placed on an OML based on their Class-Up ACFT scores to prioritize who will be added to the current class.
-All Students with ATRRS reserved status will class up first unless precluded by instructor-student ratio - (iii) Candidates who remain on the Class-Up OML will be slotted for the next upcoming class. - (iv) Candidates who fail the Class-Up ACFT will be recycled. - (v) Candidates who fail the Class-Up retest will be dismissed for the course. - (b) Record ACFT. - (i) Candidate are required to conduct a Record ACFT during the class cycle. - (ii) The Record ACFT is both a OML and Graduation requirement. - (iii) Record ACFT scores will be calculated into the Candidate's OML points.
+Failure of all other foot marches will result in a negative Spot report.

+SUBJECT: Officer Candidate School (OCS) Individual Student Assessment Plan (ISAP)

+(3) Army Fitness Test (AFT).
+Students and cadre will ensure all DA 705 forms are fully completed and filed within student counseling packets.

+(a) Class-Up AFT.
+Candidates are required to conduct the Class-Up AFT.

+(i) Effective 01 January 2026, Candidates are required to pass a Class-Up AFT to secure a slot on the course.
+Prior to this date, AFT failures will be considered diagnostic.

+(ii) Effective 01 January 2026, the AFT may be used to generate a class order of merit list (OML) for any previously recycled Candidate seeking entry on day one into another class that exceeds the maximum student load.
+All Students with an ATRRS reserved status will class up first unless precluded by instructor-student ratio.
+Due to the nature of the course, the Federal Officer Candidate School does not permit ATRRS "walk-ons" and as such no student is in competition with "walk-ons" for entry into the course at any time.
+From 01 June 2025 through 31 December 2025, HHC 3-11 IN will conduct a timed diagnostic execution of the OCS obstacle course to generate the OML, if required.

+(iii) Effective 01 January 2026, Candidates who remain on the Class-Up OML will be slotted for the next upcoming class.

+(iv) Effective 01 January 2026, Candidates who fail the Class-Up AFT will be denied entry into the course and administered as recycled.

+(v) Effective 01 January 2026, Candidates who fail the Class-Up retest will be dismissed for the course.

+(b) Record AFT.

+(i) Candidates are required to conduct a Record AFT during the class cycle.

+(ii) Effective 01 January 2026, the Record AFT is both an OML and Graduation requirement.

+(iii) Effective 01 January 2026, record AFT scores will be calculated into the Candidate's OML points.
+Until 1 January 2026, the AFT will only be used to generate positive spot reports and physical fitness awards at graduation.

-- (iv) Candidates are not authorized alternate events unless required by a permanent profile. - (v) Candidates who fail the Record ACFT will be given a retest NET 72 hours after the failed ACFT. - (vi) Candidates who fail the Record ACFT retest may be recycled or dismissed from the course.
+(iv) Candidates are not authorized alternate events unless required by a permanent profile.

+(v) Candidates who fail the Record AFT will be given a retest NET 72 hours after the failed AFT.

+(vi) Effective 01 January 2026, Candidates who fail the Record AFT retest may be recycled or dismissed from the course.

+(vii) From 01 June 2025 through 31 December 2025, students who pass the Record AFT may receive a record AFT DA 705 scorecard for their records.